JNOSQL/jnosql-book/en/part2/chapter2_5_3.md

-Além da criação do BucketManager, dentro dos bancos chave valor é possível também a crianção de estruturas de dados especiais que serão representados no mundo Java com `List`, `Set`, `Queue` e `Map`.
+Beyond the BucketManager, some databases have support for particular structure represented in the Java world such as `List`, `Set`, `Queue` e `Map`.